 Smartsheet

-Gantt charts and project templates
+Gantt charts and project templates for construction timelines

 Pros:

-Strong reporting and analytics
+Robust reporting and dashboards

 Cons:

-Advanced features have a learning curve
+Advanced features can have a learning curve

 Plaky

-Customizable fields and statuses
+Customizable fields and statuses for your workflows

-Mobile app for on-site updates
+Mobile app for basic on‑site updates

 Pros:

-Extremely user-friendly
+Very user‑friendly

-Affordable, with a free plan
+Affordable, with a free tier

 Cons: